I2PC/docs/docs/Developers/HowToRelease2.0/index.rst

 Xmipp Release Procedures
 ==========================================

-This document describes how to manage versions and releases for the different components of the Xmipp ecosystem: xmipp3-installer, scipion-em-xmipp, xmipp3, xmippCore and xmippViz.
+This document describes how to manage versions following `semantic version standar <https://semver.org/>`_ , and releases for the different components of the Xmipp ecosystem: xmipp3-installer, scipion-em-xmipp, xmipp3, xmippCore and xmippViz.